JoshDavies/CV/README.md

 -------------
 # Skills
 #### 🔸 Problem solver
-I enjoy breaking complexity down into simple steps by planning ahead & evalutating solutions.
+I enjoy breaking complexity down into simple steps by planning ahead & evaluating solutions.
 Following this process as a developer ensures that I understand the task set and pay close attention to the details.
 As a property manager, good communication with residents & contractors was fundamental to resolving all manner of problems.

 #### 🔸 Fast learner
-I completed Makers Academy's intensive devleoper course, learning to build an app in a new language within two weeks for my final project.
+I completed Makers Academy's intensive developer course, learning to build an app in a new language within two weeks for my final project.
 In my last career, I was promoted from entry level to managing my own portfolio after 16 months by demonstrating a willingness to learn.

 #### 🔸 Creative
-I am passionate about great design of all kinds, including devoloping well structured code.
+I am passionate about great design of all kinds, including developing well-structured code.
 I enjoy thinking of new approaches to reach a goal.
 Studying as an artist, taught me to continually self-evaluate work and seek peer feedback in order to improve.

 -----------
 # Education